Good News: It Looks Like Vaccinated People Can't Carry Or Spread The Virus

-After initial fears that even vaccinated people could carry and spread coronavirus, a new study from the Centers for Disease Control and Prevention suggests that vaccinated people may be far less at risk for transmitting COVID-19, not just being protected from serious symptoms.
+After initial fears that even vaccinated people could carry and spread coronavirus, a new study from the Centers for Disease Control and Prevention In the US suggests that vaccinated people may be far less at risk for transmitting COVID-19, not just being protected from serious symptoms.

 “Vaccinated people do not carry the virus — they don’t get sick,” CDC director Rochelle Walensky, MD, director of the CDC, told MSNBC’s Rachel Maddow on Tuesday.
 That’s “not just in clinical trials, but it’s also in real-world data.”